syncfusion-content/maui-docs/MAUI/DataGrid/Getting-started.md

 {% endtabs %}

 ## Step 6: Running the Application
 Press **F5** to build and run the application.
-Once compiled, the chart will be displayed with the data provided.
+Once compiled, the datagrid will be displayed with the data provided.

 Here is the result of the previous codes,